TITLE 89: SOCIAL SERVICES

 c) Native language

-1) The notice must be written in language understandable to the general public and provided in the native language of the parents, unless it is clearly not feasible to do so.
+1) The notice must be written in language understandable to the general public and provided in the native language of the parents or other mode of communication used by the parent, unless it is clearly not feasible to do so.

 A) the notice is translated orally or by other means to the parent in the parent's native language or other mode of communication;